Let’s paint Elmer the Elephant!

 Painting with kids appears to be a lot of work.
 The paints, the brushes, the mess!
-Yet, painting with kids goes a lot smoother than we may have imagined most of the time.
-Let’s paint Elmer the Elephant and give this easy painting idea a try!
+Yet, painting with kids goes much smoother than we may have imagined most of the time.
+Let’s paint Elmer the Elephant and give this easy painting idea a try.
+Preschool activities don’t have to be complicated, and I have hundreds of ideas to help kids kick off play.

 RELATED: First time painting?
 Check out this guide to painting with kids!